paveltimofeev/screens.io/tasklist.md

 -- [Move to AWS: 1] Run MongoDb in cloud.mongodb.com

-- [Move to AWS: Preparation] Create preview images for lg, md, sm cards (md, sm - for approved cases, lg - for test results)
+- [Move to AWS: Preparation] Create preview images (compressed .jpg) for lg, md, sm cards (md, sm - for approved cases, lg - for test results)
 - [Move to AWS: 2] STORE IMAGES AT AWS S3